User1m/actiance-hack/README.md

 # Actiance Hack

-The purpose of this hack is to enable Actiance to leverage and understand Microsoft Graph Teams realted APIs.
+The purpose of this hack is to enable Actiance to leverage and understand Microsoft Graph Teams related APIs.

 ## Getting Started

 ```
 Open Actiance.sln in Visual Studio
 Run Clarence project
-Connect to Bot via BotFramework Emulator or sideloaded Teams bot
+Connect to Bot via BotFramework Emulator or Side-loaded Teams bot
 ```

 ## Code Walk-through